 Throw it all together to achieve that perfect look

-Here are a few sentences to memorize when you want to show off your new words.
+Here are a few sentences to memorise when you want to show off your new words.
 They make some assumptions about the kind of person you are, but please don't take offence.

 Jag är väldigt modeintresserad.
 Igår shoppade jag verkligen loss, jag tillbringade typ tre timmar i omklädningsrummet och nu har jag en helt ny garderob.
 Dock är jag helt pank nu.
 Vad finns det för jobb i modebranschen?